A Guide To Understanding Jewellery Hallmarks

 Purity Marks

-The shape of a purity mark used depends upon the metal it is marking:
+The shape of the purity mark shows the metal it is stamped into, and the number within shows the relative purity.